mongodb-partners/maap-framework/docs/maap-docs/docs/app-modules/vector-store.md

 ## Setting up

-By following the steps given below you can setup MongoDB to used as a vector store for your RAG application.
+By following the steps given below you can setup MongoDB to be used as a vector store for your RAG application.

     - To get started with MongoDB and building RAG Chatbot with it, you will need to sign-up to [MongoDB Atlas](https://cloud.mongodb.com).